MethodsAndPractices/vsteam/.docs/synopsis/Get-VSTeamBillingToken.md

-Gets a token for doing billing operations on ogranization level.
+Gets a token for triggering billing operations on the organization level.